 How is epilepsy treated in people with a learning disability?

-Treatment of epilepsy usually involves taking anti-seizure medication (ASM) to prevent seizures from happening.
+Treatment for epilepsy usually involves taking anti-seizure medication (ASM) to prevent seizures from happening.
 Treating people with a learning disability can often be more difficult as their seizures may be more prolonged or frequent.
 In both cases, this may be due to the underlying cause or brain damage.
+Being able to understand their own epilepsy, and how to manage the treatment for it, is important for everyone taking ASM.

-Being able to understand their own epilepsy, and how to manage it, is important for everyone taking ASM.
-Some people with learning disabilities can find it difficult to understand how and why they need to take their ASM.
-They may need help with understanding this from relatives, carers or the health professionals involved in their care.
+Some people with learning disabilities find it difficult to understand how and why they need to take their ASM.
+They may need help with understanding this from relatives, carers, or their healthcare professionals.
+See our pack ‘About epilepsy’ which contains easy read information on taking medication.

-For people whose seizures are not controlled by medication, there may be other treatment options to help reduce seizures, for example brain surgery or VNS (Vagus nerve stimulation) therapy.
+For people whose seizures are not controlled by medication, there may be other treatment options to help reduce seizures, for example the ketogenic diet, brain surgery or VNS (Vagus nerve stimulation) therapy.
 There are many things that are taken into account when someone is considered for surgery or VNS therapy.
 Each case is looked at individually to consider the possible benefits and risks.

 Can ASM cause side effects or changes in behaviour?